sauradip007/notes/README.md

 Helpful commands for the `git` CLI.
 - `git-update-fork`: Forces a local repository to match the `master` branch of the original repository.
 Avoids endless "update" commits.

+## Funny Codes

+Some funny or nonsensical scripts I have written.

+### Hello World

+I was challenged to write an absurdly long program that prints "Hello World" to the console.

 ## Live Version

 This page is not yet deployed.